 Sunita Williams, fondly known as Suni, was raised in a family that valued education and hard work.
 Her father, Deepak Pandya, an Indian-American neuroanatomist, and her mother, Bonnie Pandya, of Slovenian descent, supported her aspirations.
 Growing up in Needham, Massachusetts, Williams attended Needham High School and graduated in 1983.
 Her interest in aviation and space was ignited early in her life.

 Williams pursued a Bachelor of Science degree in Physical Science from the United States Naval Academy in 1987.
 Her passion for flight and space exploration led her to a Master of Science degree in Engineering Management from the Florida Institute of Technology in 1995.
-These academic achievements laid a strong foundation for her future career in the Navy and NASA.sunita williams
+These academic achievements laid a strong foundation for her future career in the Navy and NASA.

 Naval Career